Upcoming Sales and Events at Here Be Books & Games

-Thousand of BOOKS on SALE for 50¢ to $1.
+Thousand of BOOKS on SALE for $1 each.
+All Categories!

 Use Your Trade Credit to Pay 100% of Your Book Sale Purchases

-Sale-goers can pay 100% of their clearance-sale book purchases with existing trade credit.
+Current customers with existing trade credit, can pay 100% of their clearance-sale book purchases with their existing trade credit.
 (Please don't try to trade in a bunch of books during the sale: it's a very busy time and we won't be able to process trades.
-Instead, plan ahead: trade in your books now, so you'll have plenty of trade credit to spend at the sale in November.)
+Instead, plan ahead: trade in your books now, so you'll have plenty of trade credit to spend at the sale.)
 Please note: this special applies only to customers with existing trade credit at the beginning of the sale.